 The default app names are unique so that the user can distinguish them in the dashboard, apps list, events panel, and other views.
 However, the default names may become lengthy when machines names consist of fully qualified domain names.
 When machines’ IP addresses are used instead of FQDNs, the app names are less meaningful for someone not familiar with addressing in the managed network.
 In these cases, users may prefer replacing the default app names with more descriptive ones.

-Suppose there are two DHCP servers in the network, one on the first floor,
+Suppose there are two DHCP servers in the network, one on the first floor of a building

-second on the second floor of the building.
-A user may assign
+and one on the second floor.
+A user may assign the names

 Floor 1 DHCP

-Floor 2 DHCP names to the respective DHCP servers in this case.
+Floor 2 DHCP to the respective DHCP servers in this case.

 The new names need not have the same pattern as the default names and may